 Try to resolve problems through discussions with the people who are immediately involved in the issue.
-In the Department of Physiology, the student should consider speaking with the course instructor (if the problem is specific to a course), your supervisor (if the problem is specific to a graduate assistantship position), your research advisor, research guidance committee, and/or the graduate program director.
+In the Department of Physiology, the student should consider speaking with the course instructor (if the problem is specific to a graduate assistantship position), your research advisor, research guidance committee, and/or the graduate program director.
 State - verbally or in writing - specifically what the concern is and what action is being requested to address the concern.
 If no resolution is found, the student may contact the Physiology Department chairperson.